HSF/hsf.github.io/organization/_posts/2020/2020-03-26-coordination.md

     - Prioritisation can happen on a profiled basis (invest more in the more expensive areas); *however every experiment is at a different working point, so no one-size-fits-all recommendation*
 - HSF should comment on the performance of generators, not on the decisions of the experiments
     - Indeed, but comparison of ATLAS and CMS led to significant insights in this area; it is not a competitive or pejorative comparison - this was the spirit of the study, which was led by ATLAS and CMS generator experts
-- WLCG does not foresee 'analysis facilties' being distinguished at the resource accounting level (they stick to the Tier 0/1/2 model)
+- WLCG does not foresee 'analysis facilities' being distinguished at the resource accounting level (they stick to the Tier 0/1/2 model)
     - ALICE plans are more for a reduction facility
     - (Graeme personal comment) true analysis facilities are very much at the R&D stage